 CLICK ON THE TIME LINE, CLICK AGAIN TO ENLARGE, AND SCROLL THROUGH TWO MILLENIA OF HISTORY!

 The site covers two separate but complementary elements inspired by The Book of Deer.
 The first being The Book of Deer Manuscript which is made up of the 86 folios (a leaf of paper numbered on one side only)with illuminations.

 The second is The Book of Deer Project.
 This is a community based initiative and the catalyst for renewed academic interest, research and community development in the North East of Scotland.
-The Book of Deer Project is a company limited by guarantee and is recognised as a local Scottish Charity.
-The Scottish Charity number for the Book of Deer Project is SC 030656; the Company registration SC 179541.
+The Book of Deer Project is a Scottish Charitable Incorporated Organisation and is recognised as a local Scottish Charity.
+The Scottish Charity number for the Book of Deer Project is SC 030656.

 A Search for new ideas

-The impetus for this initiative comes from a Community Project undertaken within the area around Old Deer in Buchan, Aberdeenshire, in collaboration with Aberdeen University, Cambridge University Library, Aberdeenshire Council and BT Scotland.
+The impetus for this initiative was set up from a Community Project undertaken within the area around Old Deer in Buchan, Aberdeenshire, in collaboration with Aberdeen University, Cambridge University Library, Aberdeenshire Council and BT Scotland.

 The Project focuses on the historic connections between the area and the Book of Deer.
 The book has been described as “one of the principal antiquities of Celtic Scotland”.
 Central to work of the Project is the creation of this website and archive which provides access to a virtual Book of Deer with information on its unique features.
 Particular focus is given to cultural aspects of linguistics, theology and history.
 The association of Latin texts and Old Irish Rubrics within the manuscript is unique.

 - is illuminated in a style related to that used in the books of Dimma and Durrow.

 - by 1000 it was in the possession of the Monastery of Deer, a sixth century foundation at Old Deer in Aberdeenshire associated with Columba and his disciple Drostan.